jfo/blog/source/drafts/making-sounds.md

 This one just beeps an A 440 for one second, and then waits for one second so that we can hear when the notes stops and starts.
 This is very exciting, actually!

+<iframe src="https://vine.co/v/5w1nhuxFnXE/embed/simple" width="480" height="480" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

 Let's review what we have now:

 - A reliable way to produce discrete, variable pitches
 - for a defined amount of time.